SilhDing/SilhDing.github.io/source/_posts/spark.md

 If there is an action which needs `Reduce` and shuffle, the reducer needs to wait all mappers to finish their work before the reducer could start its job.

 Is it possible that there is a mapper takes much longer to finish its job, which slow down the whole pipeline?
-In this case, some mappers might be idle and reduce cannot start its job either.
+In this case, some mappers might be idle and reducer cannot start its job either.

 The answer is yes, and it is even highly possible.
 Suppose when we have 4 workers and 5 WET files.
-The first step is to initialize 5 RDDs (corresponding 5 WET files) and distribute them to 4 workers.
+The first step is to initialize 5 RDDs (corresponding to 5 WET files) and distribute them to 4 workers.
 However, even under the best allocation strategy, there is always one worker who has 2 WET files to process.
 As we mentioned earlier, it may take a long time to process just a single WET file.
 Thus, we will expect a period of time when three workers are idle and one working (which is called "straggler").

 This poor strategy is highly possible to lead to waste of resources.
 Normally, if the size of RDD is smaller (and number of RDD increases), we are less likely to see a worker become the "straggler".
-For example, we could make each document as a RDD.
+For example, we could make each document as a RDD partition.
 However, it also leads to more overhead which consumes storage and computing resources as well.

 ## Benchmark

 To process 400 WET files (~200 GB) with 16 AWS `m4.xlarge` slaves instance, the original and naive program needs to take **more than 3 hours**, while the improved program (which used the tricks above) only takes **within 35 minutes**.

-Though these tricks seem vert intuitive and easy to implement, they might not come to your mind when you write Spark programs the first time.
+Though these tricks seem very intuitive and easy to implement, they might not come to your mind when you write Spark programs the first time.
 Spark in fact provides us with interactive and informative UIs, showing the real-time workflow and metrics of each worker. **It is an important source for you to spot the bottleneck of your program and figure out a solution.** We will talk about it at the end of this post.

 # Iterative ML Model Training